Tel Faher: First breakthrough

 A breakthrough was achieved between Givat HaEm and Tel Azaziat.
 Soon the tanks overran the abandoned Syrian position at Gur el Askar, shortly afterwards the strongpoint at Na'amush, while the Syrians were fleeing from the post.

 Three hours after the 8th Armored Brigade began the offensive, the 1st Golani Infantry Brigade crossed the border at the same place to launch the assault on the entrenchments of Tel Faher and Tel Azaziat.

 The attack on Tel Faher was difficult while the capture of Tel Azaziat was done relatively easy.
 The horseshoe-shaped fort was two kilometers inside the Golan Heights, protected with multiple guns, extensive mine fields and three belts of two-sided sloping fences and coiled barbed-wire.
 Despite the artillery bombardments the position remained relatively intact.

 The leading officer found the planned climb to the rear of Tel Faher to be impassable and the battalion commander decided to continue northward.
 They approached the position where it was strongest instead from the rear.
 From a few hundred meters they came under heavy fire from Syrian tanks.
-Three out of nine Sherman tanks and seven out of 20 half-tracks disabled by gunfire.
+Three out of nine Sherman tanks and seven out of 20 half-tracks were disabled by gunfire.

 The internal Syrian army report showed failure in leadership, leading to chaos and desertion:

 With the enemy just 700 meters away, under heavy shelling, the platoon in the front trench prepared for the battle.
 The platoon commander sent Private Jalil 'Issa to the company commander to request permission to take cover, but 'Issa could not find him.
 The platoon commander sent another runner who returned with Private Fajjar Hamdu Karnazi who reported on the company commander's disappearance.
 When the enemy reached 600 meters, Sgt.
 Muhammad Yusuf Ibrahim fired a 10-inch anti-tank gun and knocked out the lead tank.
 But then he and his squad commander were killed.
 The enemy column advanced.
 First Sergeant Anwar Barbar, in charge of the second 10-inch gun, could not be found.
 The platoon commander searched for him but unsuccessfully....
 Private Hajj al-Din, who was killed just minutes later, took the gun and fired it alone, knocking out two tanks and forcing the column to retreat.
 But when the platoon commander tried to radio the information to headquarters, nobody answered.